-The 2016A Bonds - The 2016A Bonds will be secured by the subaccount in the Debt Service Reserve Account that also secures the 2006A through 2015A Bonds (the "Subaccount").
-The Subaccount is funded by cash in the amount of \$204,675,994, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding fiscal years on the Outstanding Bonds.
-For the 2016A Bonds, the incremental Debt Service Reserve Requirement, which will be funded by a cash contribution from the Turnpike into the Subaccount, totals \$7,754,762.
+The 2019A Bonds - The 2019A Bonds will be secured by the subaccount in the Debt Service Reserve Account that also secures the 2006A through 2018A Bonds (the "Subaccount").
+The Subaccount is funded by cash and US Treasury investments in the amount of \$174,706,922, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding fiscal years on the Outstanding Bonds.
+See "SPRINGING AMENDMENT TO THE AUTHORIZING RESOLUTION" herein for future changes to the Debt Service Requirement.
+No bond proceeds will be required to fund the Debt Service Reserve Requirement.
+As a result of the refunding of the Refunded Bonds and reduction in the Annual Debt Service Requirement, the Debt Service Reserve Requirement will be reduced by \$4,993,434.
+Those excess funds will be withdrawn from the Debt Service Reserve Account and deposited to the Escrow Deposit Trust Fund.

-The Subaccount is also funded by debt service surety bonds totaling \$173,807,394 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$77,501,575; MBIA Insurance Corporation ("MBIA") in the amount of \$58,983,344; Assured Guaranty Municipal Corp. ("AG Muni", formerly Financial Security Assurance, Inc.) in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$12,748,075.
+The Subaccount is also funded by debt service surety bonds totaling \$190,879,187 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$84,763,631; MBIA Insurance Corporation ("MBIA") in the amount of \$59,394,551; Assured Guaranty Municipal Corp. ("AG Muni", formerly Financial Security Assurance, Inc.) in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$22,146,605.
 As a result of downgrades of these insurers, the Turnpike was required to provide additional reserve funding.
-The Subaccount is now fully funded with cash.
+The Subaccount is now fully funded with cash and US Treasury investments.